rfong/braille-dotgrid/README.md

 -----

 Generates a braille dotgrid image from text.

-Wrapping is irrespective of word boundaries; this is a stylistic generator for puzzle purposes.
+Wrapping is irrespective of word boundaries and readability concerns like line spacing are sacrificed; this is a stylistic generator for puzzle purposes.

 ![alphabet](examples/alphabet.bmp)